-OneStop, our new automated system, helps us focus on higher-risk activities by automatically evaluating a project based on built-in risk-assessment rules to determine if additional review is needed:
+Our automated system OneStop helps us focus on higher-risk activities by automatically evaluating an energy development based on the assessment criteria to determine if additional review is needed:

 - If a company’s application does not require additional review, this is what we call a standard (baseline) review.
 It is sufficient for most low-risk activities.